-The Québec Government has introduced a new program to encourage foreign workers and international students completing a program of post secondary studies to permanently remain in the province.
+The Quebec Government encourages foreign workers working in Quebec and international students completing a program of post secondary studies in Quebec, to permanently remain in the province.

-The Québec Experience Program (PEQ) is a new simplified process leading to permanent residence for two categories of applicants.
-The program allows temporary foreign workers and international students to apply for permanent residence from within Québec after completing a period of qualified work or approved studies.
+The Quebec Experience Program (PEQ) is a simplified fast-track process leading to permanent residence for the two categories of applicants.
+The program allows international students and temporary foreign workers to apply for permanent residence from within Quebec, after completing a period of qualified work or approved studies.

-- Diplôme d’Études Professionelles (DEP – Diploma of Vocational Studies) involving 1’800 hours of study;
+- Diploma of Vocational Studies (Diplôme d’Études Professionelles) involving 1 800 hours of study;

 - Bachelor’s degree;

 The diploma or degree must be granted by a university or by a public education institution located in Quebec and recognized by the government.
 Also, the international student must have lived in Quebec for at least half the duration of their study program.

 In addition, the international student must possess an intermediate-advanced knowledge of oral French.
 The student can prove his knowledge of French by one of the following:

 - Completed one of the above programs in French;